C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

   https://allthingsmoving.com/DBinteractive/#Index
   {: .headsup}
 - Go to the timeline [application Tiki-Toki](https://www.tiki-toki.com/)
-- Complete the credentials of the account that has been created for this assignment
+- Fill in the login details of the account that has been created for this assignment

     Username: **Assignment1TikiToki**
     Password: **davidboder**

-You will see a timeline with only dates that relate to David Boder’s life.
+You will see a timeline with dates that relate to David Boder’s life.
 This is the basis to complete the assignments below.
 If you need more guidance, then follow the step by step instructions provided in [this tutorial](https://docs.google.com/document/d/1T3tyqnxxN9C1XT1SFvQ8PF6axZRX_EitGElhcuZ7g9c/edit?usp=sharing/)

 <!-- section -->

 ### a.
 Create an entry in one of the dates in the timeline
 <!-- section-contents -->
 -      The chronological sequence of dates needs to be complemented with information.